 Open daily from 11am to 3am.

 Those on the Upper East Side looking for a well-crafted classic drink need look no further than the Penrose Bar.
-An elegant yet cozy bar, furnished with antiques, where you can fill up on a refined and reasonably priced version of traditional gastropub cuisine while sip your drinks.
-You can also find fried chicken sandwiches, fried pickles and fish & chips here.
-There is live music every week on Sunday evenings at 8.
+An elegant yet cozy bar, furnished with antiques, where you can get your fill of a refined and reasonably priced take on traditional gastropub fare while sip your drinks.
+Here you can also find fried chicken sandwiches, fried pickles and fish & chips.
+Every week on Sunday evenings at 8 there is live music.

 Attaboy (134 Eldridge St, New York)

-Located on the East Side of Manhattan below Canal Street, Attaboy is a cozy New York bar with upbeat vintage tunes, well-lit and well-loved decor (whitewashed brick, a tarnished sign on the wall).
-Bartenders in braces make cocktails to order at the brushed-steel bar.
+Located on the east side of Manhattan below Canal Street, Attaboy is a cozy New York bar, with upbeat vintage tunes, well-lit, well-loved decor (whitewashed bricks, a tarnished sign on the wall).
+Bartenders in suspenders whip up cocktails to order at the brushed steel bar.

 Valhalla NYC (815 9th Ave, New York)